texhex/Xteq5/src/Readme.md

   - Run **Code Analyizes** (_Analyze_ > _Run Code Analysis on Solution_)

   - If you make a change to the code, update _Solution items_ > _SharedAssemblyInfo.cs_ and increment _AssemblyVersion_.
-This information is uses as version details in all TestUtil projects.
+This information is uses as version details in all Xteq5 projects.

   - Update CHANGELOG.md